ministryofjustice/opg-metrics/docs/openapi/README.md

 Upon a merge into `main` a Github Action will build and publish HTML documentation to github pages.
 This can be found here [https://ministryofjustice.github.io/opg-metrics/](https://ministryofjustice.github.io/opg-metrics/).

+## Authentication

+To use the endpoint you will need to request an API Key that is specific to your service.
+This can be done via the AWS Console and can be setup by a member of the team upon request.

+You will need to sign your requests made using this key, a Python implementation of how to do this can be found in [/scripts/pipeline/post_to_api/post_to_api.py](/scripts/pipeline/post_to_api/post_to_api.py) or you can consult the AWS Documentation for other ways to integrate via SDKs available.

 ## Integration and Mocking

 This OpenAPI specification can be used to build out a Mock service of your choosing.
 Below is an example using Prism.